chujiezheng/chujiezheng/README.md

 ## Hi there 👋 I'm Chujie Zheng.

-- 🧐 Researcher @QwenLM
+- 🧐 Researcher at the Qwen Team
-- 🔭 Interested in large language models and scalable AI systems
+- 🔭 Diving into large language models and scalable AI systems
 - 🌱 Final-year PhD candidate at Tsinghua University
 - 🌎 (Prev) visiting scholar at UCLA